joshbatley/edgmont-ui/README.md

 ##### Import edgmont-ui tailwind preset

-Update the tailwind config to your prefences check edgmont-ui/preset, for the required color names and update to your liking.
+Update the tailwind config to your preferences check edgmont-ui/preset, for the required color names and update to your liking.

 ```js
 // tailwind.config.js